 With the entire branch of his family tree now dead but him, his aim was to raise up a mess of kids and get a taste of the prosperity that the western territories promised in those days.

-With Bear Lake in Utah only 25 miles west of them across the state line, the small town's founders wisely decided to try to dam up Twin Creek for water in order to create a “tiny dot on the map” of fertile ranch and farmland of their own.
+Just north of Lakton was a big expanse of water known as Bear Lake that stretched miles into Idaho.
+Sage's ambitious founder wisely decided to try to dam up Twin Creek for water in order to create a “tiny dot on the map” oasis of fertile ranch and farmland of their own.

 Note: Images can be clicked on to E-N-L-A-R-G-E them

 As with anything worth keeping, paradise is earned only with constant, hard and backbreaking work and Ennis was no stranger to it.

 The young man was one of the lucky few that looked towards the future and invested in Sage early.